k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/00_hardware_requirements_for_POV.md

 ## Recommended System Configuration for a Single-node Server

 For proof-of-concept installations, we recommend single-node configurations with physical memory requirements varying based on the anticipated use of the node - either for Fabric or Fabric Studio.

-For system requirements for Fabric Studio, please refer to <a href="/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md">Fabric Studio - Web and .Net Studio - Installation System Requirements</a>.
+For system requirements for Fabric Studio, please refer to <a href="/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md">Fabric Studio Installation System Requirements</a>.

 ### Software Requirements